Brand licensing: Reasons for licensing

 Licensees expect that the license will provide them with sales growth.
 This sales growth may be in the form of growth within existing market or the opportunity to enter a new market.
 To achieve this, licensees expect that the brand they are licensing has significant brand preference, that it will open doors and ultimately help them meet or exceed their business objectives.
 The licensing contract forces the licensee to achieve certain sales targets and royalties; therefore, the goal of the licensee is to quickly meet their business objectives, thereby achieving their contract obligations.
 Royalties are the money paid to a licensor by the licensee for the right to use the licensed property.
 It is calculated by multiplying the Royalty Rate by the Net Sales.

 Global brand licensing industry

 The main international professional association for brand licensing is the Licensing Industry Merchandiser's Association, which sponsors the annual Licensing International Expo.

 Each Year, License!
 Global magazine publishes an annual list of "The Top 150 Global Licensors".
 For 2017, the leader was Disney Consumer Products with $53 billion in retail sales of licensed merchandise, followed by Meredith Corp. with $23.2 Billion and PVH with $18 Billion.

+In 2001, worldwide character retail sales hit $38.5 billion, according to License! research.

 According to the International Licensing Industry Merchandisers' Association (LIMA), global licensed merchandise sales was $272.2 billion in 2016, versus $262.2 billion in 2015.

 In the fashion industry, branded perfumes and cosmetics are often produced under license.
 For example, L'Oreal Group holds the fragrance and beauty licenses for Yves Saint Laurent, Giorgio Armani, Valentino, Prada, Ralph Lauren, and more.